carrascomj/dalted/README.md

 # What is Dalted?

-Web-app hosted to simulate different types of color blindness from an user-provided input image.
+Web-app that simulates different types of color blindness from an user-provided input image.

 ## Resources